How hackers in Belarus are complicating Putin’s Ukraine invasion

 I am nervous, but you know, also I’m kind of fine at some point.
 I don’t know, people are suffering so much in Ukraine now.
 I picked my side and I’m just confident in what I picked.
 I’m not going to just change my mind because I’m afraid.
 But I’m cautious, and trying to be as careful as possible.
 I’m very paranoid now, when anyone sends me any links, and I’m just taking extra steps whenever I’m in contact with people.

-How is the group helping opposition groups in Belarus?
+How are the Cyber Partisans helping opposition groups in Belarus?

 In Belarus, police officers can stop you and randomly search your bags or even detain you for a day or so.
 And they check your phone, that’s the first thing they do.
 And if they see you’re subscribed to any ‘terrorist’ channels or ‘extremist’ channels on Telegram, right away, they’ll put you away for more time.
 It’s kind of a stupid way to end up in prison.